SG24/sample_rails_app/README.md

 This is the sample application for [*Ruby on Rails Tutorial: Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

 [Live at Heroku](https://sample-rails-app-sg.herokuapp.com/)
+NOTE: Certain features might not be functional in the deployed app.

 ## License